Carsomyr6/JarnipToB/README.md

 * Adds Jarnip as a new merchant in Saradush
 * Introduces twelve new legendary items in the spirit of the original game
-* Fills the gaps in vanilla game itemization
+* Fills gaps in vanilla game itemization
 * Emphasis on balance and class fantasy

 **Installation**